Agreed Code of Practice for Entry at Year 7 for September 2022

 7. Assessment Results

 It is strongly advised that acceptances – or declines – are notified to schools as soon as a decision is made.
 Holding unwanted offers denies other children the chance of a place.
-Acceptances must be received by the school at which you wish to confirm a place by noon on Wednesday 4th March 2020.
+Acceptances must be received by the school at which you wish to confirm a place by noon on Wednesday 3rd March 2021.
 If no reply has been received to an offer of a place by that date it will be assumed that you do not wish to accept and the place will be re-offered.
 You may not give written acceptance of a place to more than one school.
 Once you have accepted an offer, please do immediately inform other schools where you hold offers, so that these schools can then offer places to candidates on waiting lists.
 The place is secured by the payment of a deposit.

 If you have any problems or queries at any stage in the procedure, the Registrars of the schools in the London 11+ Consortium will be pleased to help you.